SimonDanisch/Bonito.jl/docs/src/layouting.md

 ## Assigning children

-Children can be assigned slots in the layout explicitely, and it's also possible to assign them to multiple slots.
+Children can be assigned slots in the layout explicitly, and it's also possible to assign them to multiple slots.
 The css syntax for this is:

 ```julia